"When in doubt, choose to live."

 She turned to ask the shape but it was gone.
 Instead a tall, male being in a fine silver robe strode towards her.

 "Welcome to the Halls of Mandos, Katharina."
-His voice was dark and exceedingly pleasant.
+His voice was deep and exceedingly pleasant.
 She could have listened to it all day.

 "I love your voice.
 It's even nicer than Henry Cavill's!"